 The device has a perfect spectrum for the entire life cycle of your tomato plants.

-The light is also very efficient considering the fact it uses cooling fans to dissipate heat.
+The light is also very efficient, considering it uses cooling fans to dissipate heat.

 Growing tomatoes indoors is very rewarding.
 Don’t hesitate to begin.
-Choose one of our recommended grow lights and start growing your own tomatoes at home.
+Please choose one of our recommended grow lights, and start growing your own tomatoes at home!